IsabelVazquez/recipe-app/spec-js.md

 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 Recipe/Show - Click on "See The Items" and have them loaded
 - [X] Use your Rails API and a form to create a resource and render the response without a page refresh.
-*Recipe/Show - Create Item w/o page refresh*
+Recipe/Show - Create Item w/o page refresh
-*Item needs to be serialized*
-- [ ] Translate JSON responses into js model objects.
+- [X] Translate JSON responses into js model objects.
 - [X] At least one of the js model objects must have at least one method added by your code to the prototype.
 JS Model Recipe has prototype property

 Confirm
-- [ ] You have a large number of small Git commits
+- [X] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [X] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [X] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [X] You don't include changes in a commit that aren't related to the commit message